Maintaining Satisfactory Academic Progress (SAP)

 Federal financial aid regulations assess progress using three criteria: Pace, Grade Point Average (GPA), and Maximum Timeframe.

 - Pace of Academic Progression: A student's pace is calculated by dividing the number of hours earned by the total number of hours attempted.
-A student must complete at least 67% (rounded up to the nearest credit) of all cumulative credit hours to continue receiving federal student aid.
+A student must complete at least 67% of all cumulative credit hours to continue receiving federal student aid.

 - Grade Point Average: A student must earn a minimum 2.0 Cumulative GPA.